Guest post by John. R. Clark, Managing Editor at AgeView Press

-By August, it was clear there were gross in accuracies.
+By August, it was clear there were gross inaccuracies.
 The 30 copies ordered from Barnes and Noble never showed up.
-Few if any sales were listed for August.
-Yet the author had confirmation of over 4,000 copies in distribution worldwide.
+Few, if any, sales were listed for August.
+Yet. the author had confirmation of over 4,000 copies in distribution worldwide.
 The crowning blow came in September.
 A plan was devised.
 A friend, agreed to help with the investigation.
 She ordered a copy of FLYING SOLO on September 7th, taking screen shots of her order and confirmation of payment directly from Amazon.
-She printed out here receipt showing date and time of purchase.
+She printed out her receipt showing date and time of purchase.
 The book arrived on September 13, to San Jose, California.
 Photos were taken.
 The sale was complete.
 Copies of all screenshots and receipts were scanned and sent to the author.
 By September 20th, no sales were shown at all on Createspaces report.
 Phoning Createspace, the author was informed that no sales were showing for Amazon for the month for that title.
 It was time for outrage!
 What had been suspected, had now been proven.
 Not once, but twice!

 Time to climb up the foodchain.
 After many phonecalls and emails to Createspace, a Senior customer service “executive” phoned personally and stated he would investigate.
 Talk about a wacky result.
 Due to the print on demand status of Createspace books, sometimes they are one or two books ahead.
 Thus even though your book was printed in one month, but sold in another, a royalty might actually show up in the prior month for that sale.
 What???